 If you press

-Shift+2 without selecting an object, you will go into edit mode and a new object will automatically be created.
-You won't see anything in the canvas, but in the panel on the left you'll see that a new object named Buffer Object has appeared.
-And now you can create an object geometry from scratch with the editing mode tools.
+Shift + 2 without selecting an object, it will take you directly to Edit mode and a new object will automatically be created.
+Nothing will be visible on the canvas, but in the left bar, a new object named Buffer Object will appear.
+Start creating object geometry from scratch with the Edit mode tools.

 Convert to geometry (Baking)

-As long as you haven't put the dough in the oven, you can do whatever you want, transfer from one mold to another, and so on.
-But once you've decided to bake it, there's no turning back 🙂 But in Vectary, unlike in real life, you can press
+As long as you haven't put the dough in the oven, you can do whatever you want, transfer from one mold to another and so on.
+Once you decide to bake it, there is no going back. 🙂 Thankfully, in Vectary, unlike in real life, you can always press

-Ctrl + Z and this will also cancel the baking.
+Ctrl + Z, and that will cancel the baking.